CSCS

 Posterior of upper arm: Behind-neck stretch (chicken wing)

-Stand or sit and abduct the right shoulder.
+Stand or sit and abduct your right shoulder.

-Flex the elbow and reach the right hand down toward the left scapula.
+Flex your elbow and reach your right hand down toward your left scapula.

-Grasp the right elbow with the left hand.
+Grasp your right elbow with your left hand.

-Pull the elbow behind the head with the left hand to increase shoulder abduction.
+Pull the elbow behind your head with your left hand to increase shoulder abduction.

 Behind-neck stretch (chicken wing)